MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-export-items-by-using-ews-in-exchange.md

 ```

 > [!IMPORTANT]
-> It's possible for data to be truncated in some uncommon scenarios.
-This can happen due to various reasons, such as a failure to run a full backup, a backup software error, or a lack of disk space.
-If this happens, the EWS response will contain the string `=== Truncated Data ===` at the end.
-To address this issue, the client application should treat this as a transient error and retry the request.
+> It's possible for data to be truncated in normal servicing scenarios.
+This can happen due to anything which could cause the gathering of the data to fail, including mailbox failovers, server failovers, networking issues, maintenance operations and more.
+If this happens, the EWS response will contain the string "=== Truncated Data ===" at the end.
+To address this issue, the client application should treat this as a transient error and retry the request until the issue goes away.
+Note that it may take many retries and could take minutes to hours before the issue goes away.
+Use exponential backoffs retries until this goes away.
+If the issue goes over eight hours, then open a support case on this issue.

 ## Use the MIME stream to export into common file formats
 <a name="bk_exportfullfidelity"> </a>